mbbroberg/linuxcon-tutorial/README.md

 # LinuxCon Tutorial
 Hey LinuxCon! :wave:

-I want to walk through learning cool things about telemetry using Snap, the open telemetry framework I've been working on.
+I want to walk through learning cool things about telemetry using Snap, the open telemetry framework.

-**We want to get to:**
+TL;DR **we want to get to:**
 * Snap v0.15.0 running on your laptop
 * A time-series database configured to collect telemetry
 * Grafana configured to visualize this telemetry